interledger/rfcs/0002-crypto-conditions/0002-crypto-conditions.md

 ### Subtypes

 Subtypes is a bitmap that indicates the set of types an implementation must support in order to be able to successfully validate the fulfillment of this condition.
-This is the set of types and subtypes of all sub-crypto-conditions, recursively.
+This is the set of types and subtypes of all sub-crypto-conditions, recursively excluding the type of the root crypto-condition.

 It must be possible to verify that all types used in a crypto-condition are supported (including the types and subtypes of any sub-crypto-conditions) even if the fulfillment is not available to be analysed yet.
 Therefore, all compound conditions set the bits in this bitmap that correspond to the set of types and subtypes of all sub-crypto-conditions.